evannetwork/evannetwork.github.io/docs/04_developers/10_concepts/135_permissioning.md

 ##### Zero and Infinity
-**Granting** a key starting from block 0 makes this key ultimatively valid, as any data has been added after block 0.
+**Granting** a key starting from block 0 makes this key ultimately valid, as any data has been added after block 0.
 This is used for adding a generic key during contract creation.

 **Requesting** a key from block 'infinity' by omitting the block argument returns the latest valid key.
 This can be used when encrypting new data.
 The timestamp when retrieving this key has to be added to the `cryptoInfo` to ensure that the data can be decrypted later-on.